dennisdevio/milestone-project-4/README.md

 - Stripe API not working was fixed by setting the Stripe API Keys in config vars in Heroku.
 - Heroku App crash was fixed by setting 'parse' in the database url if statement in settings.py.
 - Rolled to a new STRIPE_SECRET_KEY as the old one was accidentally compromised during Stripe API bug troubleshooting
+- The toast messages placement was off due to a wrongly placed div element.
+- The checkout page layput was off due to a wrongly placed div element.

 #### Bugs Left
+- I had troubles with getting the secret keys variables for Stripe and Django to work properly on the development server but it works on the live site so I left it and did not get to the bottom of it.
 - The Country field styling in the checkout form should be gray but I left it due to time constraints.

 ### Acknowledgements
-- Thank you to [Code Institute](https://codeinstitute.net/)'s tutor Chris and his video lessons from 'Boutige Ado' on creating a Django project.
+- Thank you to [Code Institute](https://codeinstitute.net/)'s tutor Chris and his video lessons from 'Boutiqe Ado' on creating a Django project.
 - Thank you to [Code Institute](https://codeinstitute.net/)'s Tutor Support who help me tremendously along the way.
 - Thank you to My mentor [Akshat Garg](https://github.com/akshatnitd) for his very much appreciated and needed support.
 - Thank you to [Code Institute](https://codeinstitute.net/)'s Student Care